-One type that keeps drawing interest from growers and breeders is Cannabis ruderalis.
-It’s a tough, compact variety that stands out for one big reason: it flowers based on age—not light.
-That trait alone has made it a game changer in certain growing situations.
+One type that continues to attract interest from growers and breeders is Cannabis ruderalis.
+This hardy, compact variety is notable for one key trait: it flowers according to age rather than light cycles.
+That characteristic alone has made it a valuable option in certain cultivation settings.

-After more than a decade working closely with cannabis cultivation and developing CBD products, I’ve come to appreciate how much untapped value there is in these lesser-known branches of the plant family.
+After more than a decade working in cannabis cultivation and CBD product development, I have come to recognise the untapped potential within these lesser-known branches of the plant family.

 Prefer watching over reading?
 This video covers the key points from the article: